How to end a civil partnership

 The same range of financial settlement options are available to you as are available to divorcing couples, and this includes spousal maintenance.
 Whether or not you are entitled to maintenance will depend on a range of factors such as your age and earning capacity.
 You can get advice on this by taking advantage of a free telephone appointment, call Woolley & Co on 0800 321 3832, or complete our online form.

-Learn more about financial settlements here.
+Learn more about divorce settlements here.

 Parental responsibility for civil partners and married couples